Ready to talk Barbaresco and Barolo wine tour planning?

 Once you’ve identified a list of producers you want to visit contact them early to schedule your appointments.
-It might take them time to respond as the locals are not as tied to technology as we are in the western world.
+It might take time for them to respond as the locals are not as tied to technology.
 Some only check email a few times a day.
 Be patient and book early.

 Always confirm the appointment a day or two before the visit.
 Producers who book an English-speaking tour will have someone to lead it in English, but just know that if you call to confirm (which is the best approach), you may get someone who only speaks Italian.
 Just be patient and try to communicate the reason for your call as best you can.
 Google Translate will get you by.

 Piedmont Wine Tour Pro Tip:

 If you are driving yourself make sure to get a sense of the travel times between stops.
 Since the region is so spread out it can take anywhere from 10 minutes to an hour to get from one location to another.
 Make sure you have an idea of your drive time before booking appointments close together.
 I map tour days out in advance with Google Maps.
 I recommend trying to work in at least a 30-minute cushion to account for appointments running long or driving direction mishaps – GPS isn’t always accurate in our rural ‘hood.

 What if I’m running late to my tasting appointment or lunch reservation?